 - Do not shake hands

-- Do not leave used tissues, orders of service or any personal items in the chapel
+- Do not leave used tissues, or any personal items in the chapel

 - If using the loos please wash your hands as recommended

-- No more than 1 person to witness the start of cremation (if this can be accommodated) – the witness start of cremation can be viewed by others from the screen in the chapel.
+- No more than 2 people to witness the start of cremation (if this can be accommodated) – the witness start of cremation can be viewed by others from the screen in the chapel.

 - Curtains will be closed at the end of the service – people can blow kisses or wave, but personal items cannot be placed on the coffin once in our chapel.

 - The coffin can be carried by a maximum of four bearers if from the same household or bubble.

 - A tribute on the coffin, a spray is ideal if you would like it cremated with the person – (plastic bases and oasis cannot be cremated, if you have other flowers in our floral courts, you are welcome to take them home with you)